YameenV/BrainTumorSegmentation/README.md

 ![alt text](./BrainTumor/bratsV1_4.png)

 ## Lessons Learned
-After analyzing various results from different version of the model, I should have used a Weighted Loss function as the dataset contain less number of samples from classes 2 and 3
+After analyzing various results from different version of the model, I should have used a Weighted Loss function as the dataset contain less number of samples from classes 2 and 3.
+This lead to high IOU score but the model preform worst for predicting classes 2 and 3

 ## Reference